blbadger/blbadger.github.io/pendulum-map.md

 In either case, the trajectory heads asymptotically towards the origin.
 This is also true for any initial point in the vicinity of the origin, making the point (0,0) an **attractor** of the system.
 As the attractor is a point, it is a 0-dimensional attractor or point attractor.

-## Increasing timestep size leads to an increase in attractor dimension
+### Increasing timestep size leads to an increase in attractor dimension

 Now let's increase *dt* little by little.
 At *dt* = 0.02 the map looks similar to the one above just with more space betwen each point on the spiral.
 This makes sense, as an increase in timestep size would lead to more motion between iterations provided a particle is in motion.

 ![pendulum image]({{https://blbadger.github.io}}pendulum_map/pendulum_0.2t.png)

 Increasing *dt* to 0.037 leads to the appearance of ripples in the trajectory path, where the ratio between the distance between consecutive iteration (x, y) coordinates compared to the (x, y) coordinates of the next nearest neighbor changes depending on where in the trajectory the particle is.
 For lack of a better word, let's call these **waves**.
+Another way to think about these waves is to see that they exist between apparent changes in spiral direction.

 ![pendulum image]({{https://blbadger.github.io}}pendulum_map/pendulum_0.37t.png)